-- Avoid, when possible, construction in sensitive areas such as riparian zones and wetlands. - Flag sensitive habitat areas (e.g., raptor nests, wetlands, etc.) near proposed areas of construction activity, and designate such areas as "off limits" to all construction personnel. - During the nesting season, monitor raptor nests within 0.25-mile of the sites for nesting activity; coordinate construction timing and activities with WDFW to avoid impacts to nesting raptors. - Minimize new road construction by improving and using existing roads and trails, instead of constructing new roads.
+- Avoid, when possible, construction in sensitive areas such as riparian zones and wetlands. - Flag sensitive habitat areas (e.g., raptor nests, wetlands, etc.) near proposed areas of construction activity, and designate such areas as "off limits" to all construction personnel.

-- Develop and implement a Fire Control plan, in coordination with local fire districts, to minimize the risk of accidental fires during construction, and respond effectively to any fire that does occur. - Designate an environmental monitor during construction to monitor construction activities and ensure compliance with mitigation measures. - Implement a trenching protocol during the installation of underground electrical facilities, to allow for conservation of surface soils. - Require construction personnel to avoid driving over or otherwise disturbing areas outside of the designated construction areas. - Properly store and manage all wastes generated during construction. - Use certified "weed free" straw bales during construction to avoid introduction of noxious or invasive weeds. - For poles installed by TUUSSO, when feasible: - equip overhead power lines with raptor perch guards to minimize risks to raptors; and - space overhead power line conductors to minimize potential for raptor electrocution.
+- During the nesting season, monitor raptor nests within 0.25-mile of the sites for nesting activity; coordinate construction timing and activities with WDFW to avoid impacts to nesting raptors. - Minimize new road construction by improving and using existing roads and trails, instead of constructing new roads. - Develop and implement a Fire Control plan, in coordination with local fire districts, to minimize the risk of accidental fires during construction, and respond effectively to any fire that does occur. - Designate an environmental monitor during construction to monitor construction activities and ensure compliance with mitigation measures. - Implement a trenching protocol during the installation of underground electrical facilities, to allow for conservation of surface soils. - Require construction personnel to avoid driving over or otherwise disturbing areas outside of the designated construction areas. - Properly store and manage all wastes generated during construction. - Use certified "weed free" straw bales during construction to avoid introduction of noxious or invasive weeds. - For poles installed by TUUSSO, when feasible: - equip overhead power lines with raptor perch guards to minimize risks to raptors; and - o space overhead power line conductors to minimize potential for raptor electrocution. - Design PV panels with anti-reflective coatings to minimize impacts from the "lake effect" on passing migratory birds.